MPowerKit/GoogleMaps/readme.md

 `ViewImageSource` is a class derived from MAUI's `ImageSource`.
 It has only one property `public View?
 View { get; set; }`.
 This type of image source can be used to show any view as image.
 Can be used in XAML.

+#### NoTileImageSource

+`NoTileImageSource` is a class derived from MAUI's `ImageSource`.
+It has only one static property `public static readonly ImageSource Instance = new NoTileImageSource();`.
+This type of image source should only be used to specify that there is no tile at specific coordinates and zoom level.

 #### Distance

 `Distance` is an utility static class.
 It provides utility methods to calculate distance between coordinates or converting other units to meters, and has other useful methods and constants.
 All methods that operate with distance return distance in meters.